 Sorting and filtering tasks is less intuitive than it could be

-Blossom plan for small teams is $12 per user/per month, billed annually
+Growth plan is $15 per user/per month, billed annually (Free up to 3 users)

-Garden plan for growing teams is $25 per user/per month, billed annually
+Pro plan is $39 per user/per month, billed annually

-Forest plan for enterprises is $79 per user/per month, billed annually
+Enterprise plan is $69 per user/per month, billed annually

 Allows you to create unlimited work and user groups, set up an HR help desk, and centralize the storage of documents in-app

 iOS app with mobile CRM (allowing access to deals, contacts, companies, products), public/private chat, activity stream calendar, and project and task management

 Bitrix24 offers a free version for up to 12 users with 5 GB of storage, targeted specifically at startups, with HR, task, lead, contact, and project management tools (it’s actually the most popular free CRM in the world)

 UI is a bit “busy,” which can hinder app navigation

 Basic starts at $39 per month billed annually